rsegretin/rominesweeper/README_en.md

 ## Running the app

-The project is deployed in Github Pages at
+The project is deployed in Github Pages at https://rsegretin.github.io/rominesweeper/

-If you download the project, run `yarn install` at the folder containing `package.json` to download and install dependencies.
+If you prefer you can download the project and run it locally.
+To do so, after downloading the files, run `yarn install` at the folder containing `package.json` to download and install dependencies.
+This will require [having yarn previously installed](https://classic.yarnpkg.com/en/docs/install).

 Once dependencies are installed, just run `yarn start` to start the app locally at [http://localhost:3000](http://localhost:3000).